HeyGen-Official/StreamingAvatarSDK/README.md

         },
         language: language,
         // disableIdleTimeout: false, // Default is false; enable cautiously.
+        useSilencePrompt: true, // Default is false. true means you will receive silence prompts.
+        userInputTransport: UserInputTransport.WEBSOCKET, // Default is websocket.
+Defines whether to use websocket or livekit for user's text messages and audio transport.
     });

     // switch to voice chat. in this mode, we will record your voice and keep chatting with avatar in real time. await streamingAvatar.startVoiceChat({
-      useSilencePrompt: true, // the default is false. true means you will receive silence prompts.
-      isInputAudioMuted: true, // the default is false. you can also handle `mute` by using streamingAvatar.muteInputAudio(), streamingAvatar.unmuteInputAudio().
+      isInputAudioMuted: true, // Default is false.
+You can also handle `mute` by using streamingAvatar.muteInputAudio(), streamingAvatar.unmuteInputAudio().
     });
 }